 It’s a fascinating concept!
 In this type of amp, the analog (wave-shaped) music signal is directed into electronic chips that represent it using square waves of different widths.

 As this happens, the waves are directed to drive power transistors to amplify that signal into a more powerful version, boosted by the amp’s power supply I mentioned earlier.

 Once that’s done, the music waveforms are recreated by “smoothing.”
 Smoothing uses electronic components to convert these square waves, not much higher in voltage, and out to the speaker to produce sound.

 Class D car amp benefits

 Thanks to how it works, the power transistors aren’t switched on nearly 100% of the time like other methods.
 This means it uses less power and therefore draws less electrical current (fewer amps) from the vehicle.

 These amps produce a lot less heat!
 Class D amps are much smaller, lighter, and easier to install thanks to this.

 However, they do have drawbacks, although it’s less of a concern as modern designs have improved a lot.
-Class D car amps have worse signal-to-noise ratio (SNR) specs and noise levels than other types of amps.
+Class D car amps have a worse signal-to-noise ratio (SNR) spec and noise levels than other types of amps.

 If you’re a sound quality fanatic like I am, it’s important to shop carefully as cheaper designs have poor performance due to this.
 Better designs are very good and some like the ones I’ve listed below will give very nice sound quality and low noise levels.